robert/robert.github.com/_posts/2014-12-08-fun-with-your-friends-facebook-and-tinder-session-tokens.md

 His session is in his browser cookies.
 You get his facebook.com cookies, you get his session.

 You open up Chrome, reach for a developer console and throw down some Javascript.
 But `document.cookies` only gives you ~6 of the ~11 cookies set by Facebook.
-The other 5, the ones with the session data that you actually care about, are all marked httponly and are completely inaccessible by Javascript.
+The other 5, the ones with the session data that you actually care about, are all marked <a href="https://www.owasp.org/index.php/HttpOnly" target="_blank">httponly</a> and are completely inaccessible by Javascript.
 The clock is ticking.

 You remember that Chrome stores its cookies in a sqlite3 database in `~/Library/Application\ Support/Google/Chrome/Default/`.
 Perfect.